 – Crime performers steal billions worth of personal data records, and they either sell it further or they themselves mishandle the information for fraud purposes.

 – Hacking statistics are expected to add 33 billion more records stolen by 2023.
 It’s possible to reach this number, even though it sounds scary.
-The developers of the app by Third-party leaked over 540 million user records to Amazon cloud servers in 2019.
+The developers of the app by a third party leaked over 680 million user records to Amazon cloud servers in 2023.
 And all it takes to let a confidential record leak.

 – Most companies take several months to identify if they have been affected by a data security breach.
 It takes an average of almost 200 days for a breach of data to be discovered.

 – It may take several years for a company to discover that they have kept very sensitive information open for easy access on an unprotected computer server.
 Some illegal people will gain access in an unauthorized way.

 Cybercrimes on social media platforms account for $3.25 Billion in annual global revenue.

 Social media-generated computer crime revenue increased by 83% in September 2023.

 According to hacking statistics, Cybercrime, although it is a new crime economy, generates at least $10.5 trillion annually in revenue by the end of 2025.